arsalanshpr/Python-EmailSpammer/README.md

 - outlook: smtp.live.com:587

 ### Why I made this
-I thought it was a cool project to start with.
+I thought it was a cool project.